The proof problem in Macs.

 Signed at the source.
 Verified on receipt.

-The seller runs the diagnostic on their Mac and publishes a report URL.
+On a Premium report, the seller runs the diagnostic on their Mac and publishes a report URL.
 The buyer, on the Mac that arrives, re-derives the same device-key fingerprint.
 If they match, the hardware is the same.
 If they don't, something changed.
+(Basic reports skip the binding exposure.)

 The cryptography is doing the work.
 Neither side trusts the other; both trust Apple's Secure Enclave, and Macfax stores the result.
 The protocol is open.
 Anyone can verify a report without us.